 - professional digital lesson presentation with the use of the THREE Engineering Studies Teachers Classroom

-Presentation Quicktime DVDs and the three Industrial Processes DVDs
+Presentation DVD/CDs and the three Industrial Processes DVDs

 - up-to-date information because our books are regularly up-dated.

 Experienced teachers are aware that students forget about 40% of class room instruction after 1 hour, 60% after 1 day and 75% after 10 days.